aritchie/bluetoothle/docs/heartrate.md

 This is a small little plugin that checks and hooks to standard heart rate sensors

+PLEASE NOTE THAT THIS DOES NOT NECESSARILY WORK WITH EVERY HEART SENSOR ON THE MARKET.

 ## Scan for Heart Rate sensors
 ```csharp
 // using the adapter, use the filter extension